Danjb1/open-rival/docs/design/rendering_strategy.md

 ### VAOs

+Currently we use:

-- 1 VAO shared by all Tiles.
+- 1 VAO to render all Tiles.
+- 1 VAO per Entity.

+Later, we could optimise this, e.g. by grouping together similar objects:

 - 1 VAO shared by "common" objects (info points, rocks, chests, bags).
 - 1 VAO shared by all tileset-specific objects (trees, mountains, dungeon wall, doors).
-- 1 VAO per Unit.
-    - When a unit is deleted, the corresponding VAO must be deleted too!
-- 1 VAO per team.
+- 1 VAO shared by all buildings of each race.

+Essentially, anything that shares a texture can share a VAO.